dotnev/Nev/Docs.md

 output:
 ``` 1 2 3 4 5 6 7 8 9 10 ```

+### Higher-order functions
+In functional programming, a higher-order function is a function that can accept other functions as arguments, return functions, or both.
+They enable abstraction, composition, and the creation of more flexible and reusable code.

 #### Function as an Argument
 This approach involves passing a function (callback) as an argument to another function.The receiving function can then execute the callback, enabling flexible and customizable behavior.
+For example:
 ```nev
 fun print_output: (fun fn: i32(i32), val: i32) {
     print(`The output is: ${fn(val)}`);